KalobTaulien/PHP-For-Everybody/README.md

 ### Want your own copy on GitHub?
 There's a "Fork" icon at the top right of this page.
 Click that, and GitHub will copy this repository into your account where you can modify anything you like.

+### Using Docker instead of XAMPP/MAMP/etc.
+You'll need `docker` and `docker-compose` installed on your computer.
+Clone this repo. `cd` into this repo and run `make build` and then `make up`.
+Once that's done installing if you type `docker container ls -a` you'll see your active docker containers.

+If this entire section either confused you or scared you, feel free to ignore it.
+The Docker setup is entirely optional for this course.

 #### [Coding For Everybody.com](https://codingforeverybody.com)
 This is a [Coding For Everybody.com](https://codingforeverybody.com) initiative.
 Helping people learn how to code with great video lessons.